 Does your child have a ton of energy or is a budding gymnast?
 Tiny tumblers is the class for them!
 In our tumbling class children work on coordination, as well as balance and beginning tumbling skills.
 We will work on your little tumblers’ flexibility as well as basic floor skills such as bridges, forward rolls, and and obstacle course fun!
 Enjoy our balance beam and fun soft streamers.

-Creative movement classes utilize a variety of fun interactive movement songs and props.
+Creative movement classes explore your child’s imagination while introducing them to dance with a variety of fun interactive movement songs and props.
 Dancers will engage their gross motor skills with skipping, galloping, and more!
-We also start learning ballet arm positions and basic positions of the feet.
-Some skills to look for are: pointing and flexing of the feet, stretching, chassés, across the floor movement, moving slowly vs moving quickly, port de bras 1-5 (arms) pliés, sautés from first and much much more!
+We also start learning basic ballet arm positions and positions of the feet.

 We invite your dancer’s imagination to take center stage in this class!
-We draw from elements of the creative movement and ballet classes and weave them together with a magical story that the dancers listen to and translate to dance and movement.
+We draw from elements of the creative movement and ballet classes and weave them together with a magical story that the dancers translate to dance and movement.

 Ballet I classes focus on both fun and technique, introducing pliés, tendues, piques, passes, relevés, and grande battements.
 Dancers will learn to go gracefully across the floor with various exercises such chassés, chainé turns, and much more!
 This class is structured like a traditional ballet class with barre, center, and across the floor.